jcsq6/mkmz/README.md

   *Generates maze with width 10, height 5, cell width 2, and cell height 2.
 Resulting image name is 10x5_maze.png*
 * ```mkmz 10 10 -o mymaze```
   *Generates maze with width 10, height 10, cell width 10, and cell height 10.
 Resulting image name is mymaze.png*

+# Notes
+* ***The cell width and cell height parameters reflect the distance between walls, not the area between them.
+So with a cell width of 2 and a cell height of 2, each passagway (or white part of the cell) will be 1 pixel.***
+* ***You can generate as big a maze as your computer will allow.***
+* ***The width, height, cell width, and cell height parameters can be ommited and their values can be set, in order***
+* ***If one parameter is given, and the related parameter is not, the related parameter's value will be the value of the given parameter***

 ## Contact